lim-zhiyu/Excursion/README.md

 # About
-This is a simple Codecademy project for learning basic semantic HTML and CSS.
-You can view the webpage on: https://zhiyu-github.github.io/codecademy_excursion
+A Codecademy project for learning semantic HTML and CSS.
+The webpage is available at: https://lim-zhiyu.github.io/excursion